 Massage guns have been around for a few years now, mostly used by athletes, but as weekend warrior culture has taken over, they’ve trickled down to the masses.
 Proponents of percussive therapy devices claim they can also boost blood flow, break up scar tissue, and increase collagen uptake.
 Still, the jury is out on their effectiveness.
 “A lot of the claims right now about percussive therapy are very broad because the research about its lasting effects is just not out there yet,” says Emma Jack, a sports physiotherapist in London, ON.
 Even Theragun’s website acknowledges the need for more formal research.

-Does The Theragun Work?
+Does the Theragun work?

 I tested one out on my quads after an intense spin class to see what all the fuss was about.
 At first it tickled, then it hurt a bit, but I eventually floated into a state of zen as I felt the gun kneading out some of the stiffness in my thighs.
 “It’s definitely a ‘hurts-so-good’ type of feeling,” agrees Jack.
 Still, I felt a bit sore the next day.
 Which is normal.
 While these guns can lessen symptoms of soreness, they won't eliminate it entirely.

 I mean, it’s not rocket science, but you need to be somewhat careful.
 Rule of thumb, stick to using these devices on big bulky muscles, like thighs, calves, and your butt.
-Oh, and don’t massage through an entire episode of Schitt’s Creek.
+Oh, and don’t massage through an entire episode of The Bachelorette.
 Roddy recommends using a Theragun anywhere from two to five minutes, or applying pressure for 30 seconds on a really sore and tight area, stretching the muscle for another 30 seconds, then repeating.
 “There’s no one recipe, but going beyond 10 minutes will probably result in muscle fatigue,” she says.
 “There’s a fine line between the body being attacked and it being healed.”